 Executive Management & Employee Responsible Gaming Education (EMERGE)

-This Web-based training program was developed by Harvard Medical School faculty with support from the National Center for Responsible Gaming (NCRG) and the Institute for Research on Gambling Disorders.
-EMERGE is a scientific research-based, self-paced program that teaches employees about the nature of addiction, how gambling can become an addiction, and the specific responsible gaming policies and practices of their company.
-EMERGE is available to employees 24/7 thanks to its online platform.
-For more information on EMERGE, visit www.emerge-training.org.
+EMERGE, a Web-based training program, teaches employees about the nature of addiction, how gambling can become an addiction, and the specific responsible gaming policies and practices of their company.
+It is a research-based, self-paced program and is available to employees 24/7 thanks to its online platform.
+For more information on EMERGE, download the EMERGE brochure.